omarreis/GBE3D/demos/SailboatDemo/README.md

 * Mouse drag: up=change elevation, rigth/left - rotate camera.
 * Boat controls: movement, Course, Speed, Heel, jib and main sheet.
 * 5 waves w/ configurable params: Amplitude, Longueur, Vitesse and Origine ( same as TGBEPlaneExtend )
 * All assets (3d model and textures) are embedded in the form file (fSailboatDemo.fmx).
-That is why it is so big (25M).
+That is why the .FMX is so big (25M).

+Note: Github does not accept large 25M files on the browser interface.
+Had to use git command line.

-In order to compile this demo, you have to compile and install the GBE3D design package *in this fork*, as I have added a few components: Sea surface and Sail surface.
+In order to compile this demo, you have to compile and install the GBE3D design package *in this fork*, as I have added a few components: the sea surface and sail surfaces.

 ## Windows executable
 https://github.com/omarreis/GBE3D/releases/tag/V20